Platina is a deepwater oil field located at a water depth of approximately 1,300ft in Block 18, offshore Angola. Block…

 Existing seismic data along with data from the Zama-1 well will be evaluated to properly identify the drilling prospects.

-The drilling programme is expected to commence in 2018 and will target exploratory prospects to depths of 14,000ft (4,267m).
+The drilling programme is expected to be completed by the end of 2019 and will target exploratory prospects to depths up to 14,000ft (4,267m).

 Zama prospect development